ScrollCureHub/ScrollCure/content/en/posts/The Infinite Scroll Uses The Same Mechanisms As Slot Machines.md

 ## How Infinite Scroll Uses Similar Mechanisms As Slot Machines And Causes A Similar Level Of Addiction

-**Infinite World:** Slot machines & videogames are infinite by nature and infinite scroll, as the name suggests, offers the same: Infinity.
+**An Infinite World:** Slot machines & videogames are infinite by nature and infinite scroll, as the name suggests, offers the same: Infinity.

 Try to re-collect the videogames you’ve played growing up or still play to day and you will notice that in most of them you can keep driving till infinity or keep running till infinity or keep building more stuff endlessly or keep wandering around the game till you tire out & then wander some more.

 The infinity scroll achieves the same for modern websites & apps today.
 You keep scrolling down & down and the content never ever ends.
 You click on a piece of content and that too is followed by more content related to it which scrolls endlessly.
 You tire out from it & go to an other section of that website or an another piece of content or an another platform and again you’re confronted with the infinite.

 Put the app away & open it as many times as you wish, the world you step into offers nothing less than the infinite.
 Until you literally fry your dopamine receptors, you are unable to put the phone down because the content by itself will not reach an end.

 This is quintessentially every videogame today.
 They want to induce a flow state of mind & have you chase infinity.

 **Pinball On A Neural Level:** The manner in which you access content on an infinite scroll platform lights up your brain like a pinball machine on a neural level due to the sheer variety & combination in the content presented to you in quick succession.

-One moment you are watching a video of a cat caressing a new born baby which light up the parts of your brain related to feeling pleasant & wholesome in your brain, the very next second you are viewing someone falling off a bike, triggering a feeling of worry, concern, anxiety and death.
+One moment you are watching a video of a cat caressing a new born baby which lights up the parts of your brain related to feeling pleasant & wholesome in your brain, the very next second you are viewing someone falling off a bike, triggering a feeling of worry, concern, anxiety and death.
 Within seconds after that you are browsing someone partying in a luxury yacht and seconds after that a meme on an ongoing war.

 This makes the different parts of your brain or it’s emotional centers to light up in quick succession.
 This is addictive, tiring and disorienting to your brain.